substantic/rain/docs/guide/install.rst

   .. warning::
      Rain assumes that working directory is placed on a fast device (ideally ramdisk).
 Avoid placing workdir on a network file system.

-**--ready-file=FILE**
-  Creates the file containing a single line "ready", when the governor is connected to server and ready to accept governor-to-governor connections.